The Smashing Pumpkins: Adore, Machina, and breakup: 1998–2000

+Departure of Wretzky

 In 1999 the band surprised fans by reuniting with a rehabilitated Jimmy Chamberlin for a brief tour dubbed "The Arising", which showcased both new and classic material.
 The lineup was short-lived, however, as the band announced the departure of Wretzky in September during work on the album Machina/The Machines of God, and the band was subsequently dropped by Sharon Osbourne Management.
 Former Hole bassist Melissa Auf der Maur was recruited for the "Sacred and Profane" tour in support of the album and appeared in the videos accompanying its release.
 Released in 2000, Machina was initially promoted as the Pumpkins' return to a more traditional rock sound, after the more gothic, electronic-sounding Adore.
 The album debuted at number three on the Billboard charts, but quickly disappeared and as of 2007 had only been certified gold.
 Music journalist Jim DeRogatis, who described the album as "one of the strongest of their career", noted that the stalled sales for Machina in comparison to teen pop ascendant at the time "seems like concrete proof that a new wave of young pop fans has turned a deaf ear toward alternative rock."

 On May 23, 2000, in a live radio interview on KROQ-FM (Los Angeles), Billy Corgan announced the band's decision to break up at the end of that year following additional touring and recording.
 The group's final album before the break-up, Machina II/The Friends & Enemies of Modern Music, was released in September 2000 in a limited pressing on vinyl with permission and instructions for free redistribution on the Internet by fans.
 Only twenty-five copies were cut, each of which was hand numbered and given to friends of the band along with band members themselves.
 The album, released under the Constantinople Records label created by Corgan, consisted of one double LP and three ten-inch EPs.
 Originally, the band asked Virgin to offer Machina II as a free download to anyone who bought Machina.
 When the record label declined, Corgan opted to release the material independently.

 On December 2, 2000, Smashing Pumpkins played a farewell concert at The Metro, the same Chicago club where their career had effectively started twelve years earlier.
 The four-and-a-half-hour-long show featured 35 songs spanning the group's career, and attendees were given a recording of the band's first concert at The Metro, Live at Cabaret Metro 10-5-88.
 The single "Untitled" was released commercially to coincide with the farewell show.